AshleyTuscano/Stop-Windows-Update/README.md

 3. Scroll down till you you find Windows Update.
 4. Then Right click on it and go to properties.
+5. Stop the service.
+Disable it then apply all the changes.
+Then click OK.

 ![Services](https://github.com/AshleyTuscano/Stop-Windows-Update/blob/main/images/servicer%20properties.PNG)

+6. In the services tab, search for Windows Update Medic Service.